sammyj-me/Autonomous-Driving-Project/README.md

 # About
-This is an Autonomous driving project that uses Computer Vision Algorithms, Python, Path Planning and real-world hardware to self direct an RC car around a running track.
+This is an Autonomous driving project that uses Computer Vision Algorithms, Python and real-world hardware to autonomously drive a mock Cybertruck around a track.

 # Skills
-- ROS Nav Stack ROS Plugins?
-- C++ & Python for real-time embedded control
+- Python for Computer Vision, Signal Processing, High-Level Embedded Control
-- Signal Processing Techniques
-- Motion Planning & Control Algorithms
+- Motion Planning & Control Algorithms (PID)

 # Vision Algorithm Breakdown:
 - Collect and Process Images from Camera